autonomio/astetik/docs/pretty_examples.rst

 .. code:: python

-    pretty.warning()
+    astetik.warning()

-5. Using Pretty in your next research project
+5. Using astetik in your next research project
 =============================================

 ::

-    pip install pretty
+    pip install astetik